DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Evaluation Results

-Under the replay attack beginning at decision epoch $7$ (iteration $\sim600$), the physical trajectory in Fig.~\ref{fig:motor2a} diverges from the spoofed measurements, while the state estimate $\widehat{\y}_t$ follows the replayed input.
-This triggers the detector belief $d_t$ in Fig.~\ref{fig:motor2b}, which rises to $1$ within five samples.
-Figure~\ref{fig:motor2c} shows DynaMark adapting $U_t$: under nominal motion, it peaks near $\rm 0.009 \ mV^2$ during acceleration and tapers on descent; post-alarm, it is reduced to conserve energy without affecting detection.
-These results confirm DynaMark’s real-time online applicability on the physical implementation.
+Figures~\ref{fig:motor1}--\ref{fig:motor2c} show that the trained RL policy successfully transfers to the physical testbed.
+Under the replay attack starting at decision epoch $7$ (iteration $\sim600$), the physical trajectory in Fig.~\ref{fig:motor2a} diverges from the spoofed measurements, while the state estimate $\widehat{\vy}_t$ tracks the replayed input.
+The discrepancy between the spoofed measurement and state estimates triggers the detector belief $d_t$ in Fig.~\ref{fig:motor2b}, which reaches $1$ within five samples.
+Figure~\ref{fig:motor2c} shows DynaMark adapting $U_t$: under nominal motion, it peaks near $\rm 0.009 \ mV^2$ during acceleration and tapers on descent; after belief updating to 1, DynaMark adjusts $U_t$ to maintain a strong residual gap.
+These results confirm that DynaMark is deployable on the physical implementation while successfully distinguishing replayed measurements from the actual motor response in real time.